The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Relativistic effects on

-There is an additional characteristic imprint that is also the``trademark'' signature of relative motion, namely an apparent dipolar anisotropy in the sky-distribution of $\tilde{q}_{\lambda}$, triggered by the observers' peculiar flow.
+There is an additional characteristic imprint that is also the``trademark'' signature of relative motion, namely an apparent dipolar anisotropy in the sky-distribution of $\tilde{q}^{(-)}$, triggered by the observers' peculiar flow.
 For instance, the dipole seen in the CMB spectrum is believed to be such a Doppler-like effect due to the drift motion of our Milky Way (and of the Local Group) relative to the smooth Hubble expansion.
-A similar dipolar anisotropy should appear in the measured distribution of $\tilde{q}_{\lambda}$, if the recent acceleration of the universe is just a local illusion caused by our peculiar motion.
+A similar dipolar anisotropy should appear in the measured distribution of $\tilde{q}^{(-)}$, if the recent acceleration of the universe is just a local illusion caused by our peculiar motion.
 More specifically, the deceleration parameter should take more negative values towards a given direction in the sky and equally less negative in the opposite.
 Put another way, the universe should appear to accelerate faster in one direction and equally slower in the opposite.
-In addition, the axis of the $\tilde{q}_{\lambda}$-dipole should not lie very far from that of its CMB counterpart, if they are both artifacts of our peculiar motion~\cite{T2}.
-Over the last decade, there have been reports that such a dipole anisotropy (a preferred axis) might actually exist in the data~\cite{SW}-\cite{BBA}, though none of the aforementioned works made any direct association with relative-motion effects.
-This connection was made recently in~\cite{CMRS1}, where a fairly strong dipole in the distribution of the deceleration parameter was reported.
-The dipolar axis was also closely aligned with that of the CMB dipole, while at the same time the statistical significance of the $q$-monopole dropped, increasing the chances the inferred universal acceleration to be a local artefact of our peculiar motion.
-Future observations and better data should provide an answer to the dipole debate~\cite{RH,CMRS2}.
+In addition, the axis of the $\tilde{q}^{(-)}$-dipole should not lie very far from that of its CMB counterpart, if they are both artifacts of our peculiar motion~\cite{T2}.
+Over the last decade, there have been reports that such a dipolar anisotropy (a preferred axis close to the CMB dipole) might actually exist in the data~\cite{SW}-\cite{BBA}, though none of the aforementioned works made any direct association with relative-motion effects.
+This connection was made recently in~\cite{CMRS1}, where a fairly strong dipole in the sky-distribution of the deceleration parameter was reported.
+The dipolar axis was also closely aligned with that in the CMB, while at the same time the statistical significance of the $q$-monopole dropped, thus increasing the chances the inferred universal acceleration to be a local artefact of our peculiar motion.
+Future observations and better data should provide an answer to the $q$-dipole debate~\cite{RH,CMRS2}.
+At this point, we must note that a similar dipolar anisotropy, of potentially kinematic origin too, was recently reported in the sky-distribution of the Hubble parameter as well~\cite{Metal1,Metal2}.
+These latter findings could also provide support to the bulk-flow scenario, since a dipolar anisotropy in the Hubble parameter should imply the same for the decelaration parameter (and vice versa), given the close relation between the two.